Thursday, November 9, 2023

 The Folly of the Cross

-Contrary to many expectations, the Kingdom of God will not be implemented through political, economic, or military power.
-Nor will it take super revivals characterized by awesome supernatural displays.
-Statements in the New Testament and the examples of Jesus and his Apostles point elsewhere.
-Righteousness, holiness, and the Kingdom can only be advanced through the proclamation of the “Word of the Cross.”
+The Kingdom of God will not be implemented through political, economic, or military power, or for that matter, through super revivals characterized by awesome supernatural displays.
+Statements in the New Testament and the examples of Jesus and his Apostles point us elsewhere.
+Righteousness, holiness, and Christ’s sovereignty can only be advanced through the proclamation of the “Word of the Cross.”

 Cross in Sunlight - Photo by Yannick Pulver on Unsplash